fmsf/node-execution-pool/README.md

 EXECUTION POOL
 ========================

 Node is single threaded but when working with promises it is common to have multiple waiting in parallel.
-This execution pool allows to schedule tasks that return promisses.
+This execution pool allows to queue tasks that return promisses.
 Setting a limit to the amount of executions that can be actively waiting in paralel.

 Current execution strategy works like a queue (FIFO).

 I needed this for a personal project, so to optimize for time it was done while flying from LHR -> SFO.
 Meanwhile I have been adding smaller updates.
 But the concept behind this is to be simplistic and easy to use.

 Until I add some documentation (maybe on the flight back) look at the tests for example of usage.
 If you push a task into the execution pool it will automatically execute if the limit is not reached yet.
-Otherwhise it will execute once the current promise count finishes.
+Otherwhise it will execute once there is a free slot in the pool.

-Bellow is an edited copy paste from one of the tests to be used as an example:
+Bellow are some examples:

 ```
 var ExecutionPool = require("execution-pool"),